DavidBK/shampoo/Workflow/Linux.md

 ## Worth knowing

-This are concepts that is good to know they exist, but you don't need to learn them right now.
+These are concepts that are good to know they exist, but you don't need to learn them right now.

 - `Find`
 - `service`